Cluster A. Bible

 The summative review has the purpose of helping students synthetize the information they have gained through their coursework, spiritual growth, and praxis to more effectively apply it to their life and ministry in context.

-This course serves as a capstone course for the Advanced Diploma in Applied Theology programme and will be taken withing its last 15 ECTS.
+This course serves as a capstone course for the Advanced Diploma in Applied Theology programme and will be taken within its last 15 ECTS.

 Cluster E: Academic Skills and General Studies